 - Was the representative polite?

-- Was the representative able to answer all your questions or make arrangements to get you the answers?
+- Did they answer all your questions or make arrangements to get you the answers?

 - Were you given copies of important documents?

-- Did he or she provide you with an estimate in a timely manner or better yet, before leaving your home?
+- Did they provide you with an estimate in a timely manner or better yet, before leaving your home?

-Your moving company representative should be knowledgeable, prompt, and professional and if you have any concerns about your survey you should contact your moving company directly.
+Your moving company representative should be knowledgeable, prompt, and professional.
+If you have any concerns about your in-home estimate, contact your moving company directly.

-Getting an in-home estimate, along with the dozens of other moving tasks you’re responsible for, can feel overwhelming.
-When it comes to finding the best moving company for your needs, a little preparation goes a long way.
+Getting an in-home estimate, along with the dozens of other moving tasks, can feel overwhelming.
+When finding the best moving company for your needs, preparation goes a long way.
 If you feel unsure about any element of your move, ask questions.
-In the end, you should choose the moving company who makes you feel confident going into moving day.
+In the end, choose the moving company that makes you feel confident going into moving day.